Seasonal recipes using the ingredients we produce on the farm.

 Boil everything except the sugar and the ginger for an hour to an hour and a half, until soft – don’t let it stick on the base so use a heavy bottomed pan and stir from time to time.
 Add the sugar and ginger and boil for a further hour.
 Then put in hot jars and seal.
 It keeps, literally, for years, and best after 12 months, but you can dip in after 6 months if you must!
 And why Kate?
 It’s a family heirloom recipe.

 This is my favourite salad dressing ingredient for summer and makes a great gift for salad loving friends when put in a pretty bottle.
+It’s also perfect using blackberries in place of the raspberries.

 - Allow 1 pint of white malt vinegar, white wine vinegar or cider vinegar to each pound of raspberries